Chicken Delight: History

 The current Chicken Delight operation is a descendant of a much larger chain.
 Founded in Illinois in 1952, the chain grew during the 1960s to over 1,000 locations.
 It was purchased in 1964 by Consolidated Foods.
 The jingle "Don't cook tonight, call Chicken Delight," emphasizing their delivery and take-out services, was widely advertised on American radio and television during the 1960s.
 In the late 1950s and early 1960s, the chain's mascot was a chicken with a chef's hat, holding a plate of biscuits.

 By the late 1960s, Chicken Delight in the US was a troubled operation.
 While emerging chains like McDonald's ensured that all outlets provided a product that met the franchisor's strict standards, the quality control of Chicken Delight outlets was lax.
 The company was thus fighting the battle with people who, having had a bad experience in one outlet, generalized that to the entire chain, then told their friends to stay away.

 Chicken Delight was simultaneously under increasing pressure from fast-growing competitor Kentucky Fried Chicken (KFC).
 Although Chicken Delight and KFC were founded the same year, and Chicken Delight had initially expanded far more quickly, KFC was beginning to enter and gaining popularity in many markets.
 The competition became particularly strong in 1972 when KFC added new "Extra-Crispy" chicken to their menu with a taste and texture similar to Chicken Delight's product.
-During the early 1970s, legal actions resulted in a substantial reduction in the Chicken Delight chain (see below).
+During the early 1970s, legal actions resulted in a substantial reduction in the Chicken Delight chain.